History of Indianapolis: Growth and transition (1866–1900)

 An increasing population, along with the rise of urbanization and industrialization, caused Indianapolis leaders to make improvements to the city's social services.
 City Hospital, which was used as a military hospital during the American Civil War, was returned to the city and began accepting patents in 1866.
 Methodist Hospital of Indianapolis was established as the result of fundraising efforts that began in 1889.
 The Indianapolis Benevolent Society, reorganized in 1878 and renamed Indianapolis's Charity Organization Society, coordinated poor relief for various agencies.
 Other civic improvements included formation of the Home for Aged and Friendless Women (1866), the Indianapolis Flower Mission (1876), and the Free Kindergarten and Children's Aid Society (1881), among others.

 New suburban neighborhoods, such as Woodruff Place and Irvington, were established as the city expanded outward, with streetcars connecting downtown Indianapolis to outlying neighborhoods.
 Despite the new development, Indianapolis still had slum areas, including some with such descriptive names as Brickville and Irish Hill, and places such as the Levee, an entertainment area around Union Station.
 To help maintain order, the city council granted police powers to private security forces for local merchants and at the Union railroad depot.

 Indianapolis citizens also enjoyed a greater variety of entertainments.
 Theaters and performances of all types were popular among city residents, including minstrel shows, burlesque, variety shows, circuses, operettas, concerts, drama, opera, and other forms of entertainment.
 Venues varied from amusement parks, concert halls and sporting events to beer gardens and saloons.
 Top theaters included the Metropolitan (1858, renamed the Park in 1879) and the English Opera House.
 As in other areas of the United States, the bicycle craze arrived in Indianapolis in the mid-1890s.
-During a League of American Wheelman meet in Indianapolis in 1898, African American cyclist Major Taylor competed and won at the city's Newby Oval cycling track.
+During a League of American Wheelmen meet in Indianapolis in 1898, African American cyclist Major Taylor competed and won at the city's Newby Oval cycling track.

 The era also saw the beginning of the Indianapolis Park and Boulevard System, a network of wide, tree-lined streets linked to city parks, and improvements to outdoor gathering spots.
 Several of the city's early parks originated in the late nineteenth century.
 Military Park, used as a military training ground during the American Civil War, was transformed into a city park.
 In addition, Fairview Park, Garfield Park, and Riverside Park were established, although they were not completed developed until the next century.
 In addition to new parks, the site of Camp Morton, a prison camp for Confederate soldiers during the American Civil War, was returned to its original purpose as a fairgrounds.
 The city government also took responsibility for the Governor's Circle, which was later renamed Monument Circle, and added landscaping to the vacant University Square and its military grounds to establish University Park (1876).